scwall/cocktail_engine/README.md

 * **Pascal de Sélys** - *Initial work* - [scwall](https://github.com/scwall)

-## License

-This project is licensed under the GNU License

 ## Acknowledgments

 I would like to thank my teacher for his advice,my classmates, my wife and my friends for her patient, and condolence to the cactus, cactus is dead :(